orhaniscoding/GOConnect/README.md

 - Web UI: http://localhost:2537
 - Controller token: found in `secrets/controller_token.txt`
 - Agents use this token to join the network
+ - Trusted peer certificates: The `trusted_peer_certs` setting accepts either file paths (relative paths are resolved against `ProgramData/GOConnect/secrets`) or inline PEM strings containing "-----BEGIN CERTIFICATE-----".
+ - JoinSecret enforcement: If a network has a `join_secret` configured, clients must supply a non-empty matching secret when joining; otherwise, the API returns 400 (missing) or 403 (mismatch).

 ### Frequently Asked Questions (FAQ)
 - **If I only install the controller, do I need the agent?** No, the agent is only for client devices.
 The controller can run alone.